 The Kentucky Derby still delivers a big TV audience — especially when the venerable race generates a thrill ride like Saturday’s contest.

-NBC Sports’ coverage of the 2022 Kentucky Derby generated a total audience delivery (TAD) of 16 million viewers, up 8% from 14.9 million for last year’s race.
+NBC Sports’ coverage of the 2022 Derby generated a total audience delivery (TAD) of 16 million viewers, up 8% from 14.9 million for last year’s race.

 Viewership across NBC and Peacock peaked at 19 million after 80-1 long shot Rich Strike and jockey Sonny Leon wove their way through the field to capture the race at the finish line.